 4. Can I have cinnamon tea during pregnancy?

 Cinnamon tea is okay to consume as long as you consider taking in very minimal amounts.
-It contains essentials oils that may induce uterine contractions and thus harmful to the fetus (16).
+It contains essential oils that may induce uterine contractions and thus be harmful to the fetus (16).

 5. Is green tea safe during pregnancy?

 Green tea is safe when you take in minimal quantities.
-It contains high levels of caffeine and also reduces folate levels in the body (17) (18).
+It also contains caffeine and can reduce folateiXThe vitamin B9 complex that is responsible for the formation of red blood cells and healthy cell growth. levels in the body (17) (18).
 It is better to consider taking it from the second trimester.

 2. Planning a Pregnancy; Cornell Health